To:Rocky Mountain Elk Foundation Volunteers, Habitat Partners and Friends

 Friday Evening RMEF Campfire Social (7-9:30 PM): Enjoy a relaxing evening around the campfire on the shores of Day Lake, listening to elk bugle!
 Bring your favorite beverages and snacks to share with fellow RMEF members and friends.

-RMEF Elk Viewing Field Trips (5:30 – 10:00 AM): Saturday, and Sunday early morning field trips will provide RMEF volunteers an opportunity to tour the Wisconsin elk range with DNR biologists who have successfully guided many RMEF members and elk enthusiasts within site and sound of our Wisconsin elk.
+RMEF Elk Viewing Field Trips for Volunteers (5:30 – 10:00 AM): Saturday, and Sunday early morning field trips will provide RMEF volunteers an opportunity to tour the Wisconsin elk range with DNR biologists who have successfully guided many RMEF members and elk enthusiasts within site and sound of our Wisconsin elk.
 Tours start at 5:30 AM and run until about 10 AM.
 Space is limited to 30 each day; priority is given to RMEF volunteers.

-DNR/RMEF Elk Habitat Enhancement Project (11AM – 2PM): After the elk tours on Saturday, we have the opportunity to show our RMEF volunteer colors by joining the DNR volunteer to remove old barbed-wire fencing at the site of a former Girl Scout Camp.
+DNR/RMEF Elk Habitat Enhancement Project (11AM – 2PM): After the elk tours on Saturday, we have the opportunity to show our RMEF volunteer colors by joining the DNR for a field work project.
 Bring your work gloves!
 Lunch will be provided by the DNR.

-Saturday Night RMEF Community Dinner and Wisconsin Elk Update (5-9PM): Join RMEF volunteers, members, the Clam Lake community – and all those who are “elk minded” for a catered dinner, followed by a Wisconsin Elk Update by WI DNR Elk Biologist Laine Stowell, RMEF Regional Directors and others!
+Saturday Night RMEF Community Dinner and Wisconsin Elk Update (5-9PM): Join RMEF volunteers, members, the Clam Lake community – and all those who are “elk minded” for dinner, followed by a Wisconsin Elk Update by WI DNR Elk Biologist Laine Stowell, RMEF Regional Directors and others!
 Learn more about the mission and accomplishments of RMEF in support of Wisconsin elk and overall elk conservation in the United States…and join in some RMEF fun!